cuteday/TransformerSummarize/README.md

 # TransformerSummarize
-A simple implementation of transformer for Abstractive Summarization.(PyTorch) almost finished ψ(｀∇´)ψ
+A simple implementation of transformer for Abstractive Summarization.(PyTorch)\
+almost finished ψ(｀∇´)ψ

+Data pre-process instructions at: https://github.com/ChenRocks/cnn-dailymail \

+Set data paths and all other hyper-parameters at: /utils/config.py (๑•̀ㅂ•́)و✧ \